 This webinar will define and empower families in their role as a true leader with the IEP team and IEP meetings.
 Tips and tools will be shared about setting an agenda, staying on task and getting the IEP to truly reflect the goals and objectives for your child through good communication.

 The Elusive Inclusive Education From Early Childhood Through High School: Practical Tips for the Parent Advocate

 Are you struggling to attain true inclusion for your child in the school setting?
 Do you feel pushed by the system into agreeing to segregation yet believe it is not the best setting for your child?
 Are you just starting your educational advocacy journey and want to know more about what inclusion looks like?
 Join two parent advocates for this lunch hour webinar where we’ll discuss inclusion from Early Childhood through High School.
 You’ll learn practical tips for defining and advocating for inclusion throughout the educational planning process and beyond.

 Join LeeAnn Mateffy, OTR from Courage Kenney for this informative webinar on transition services for school age children with special health care needs moving into adulthood.
 We will learn about a wide variety of services including driving, behavioral, independent living, recreation, post-secondary schooling and housing.
 LeeAnn has 32 years experience working with children and young adults in a therapy and school setting.

 Parenting Siblings of Children with Special Needs

 How are children impacted when a sibling has special needs?
 How can parents support siblings and strengthen the sibling bond?
-Join us for this valuable webinar and get tips for discussions between sibling and parent.
+This valuable webinar provides tips for discussions between siblings and parents.
 Learn how children benefit from having a sibling with special needs.
-We’ll discuss common family concerns along with strategies and resources for strengthening the family.
+Hear common family concerns along with strategies and resources for strengthening the family.

 Partnering with Providers: Tips and Tools for Navigating Various Clinic Appointments and Providers